rjkhatri1/apnacollege-demo-/README.md

 # apnacollege-demo-
-This is my 4 Git Repository
+This is my 4 Git Repository.
+Author jayant kumar